 Have you ever walked into a cafe and been disappointed with the service and overall experience?
 You look at the costs of […]

 Walking into a new class is just like walking down the aisle on Married at First Sight!
 You need to make a […]

-If you are not spending your time improving, then you are spending resources and losing time.
+If you are not spending your time increasing your resources, then you are spending resources and losing time.
 So, spend your time on the things that matter.

 There has been a growing debate over what age is best for kids to start kindergarten.
 I ask educators and parents around the world as to what they think the best age is.